zacuke/vscode-waterfox-debug/README.md

   ```json
   "reloadOnChange": "${workspaceFolder}/lib/*.js"
   ```
+* `clearConsoleOnReload`: Clear the debug console in VS Code when the page is reloaded in Firefox.
 * `profileDir`, `profile`: You can specify a Firefox profile directory or the name of a profile created with the Firefox profile manager.
 The extension will create a copy of this profile in the system's temporary directory and modify the settings in this copy to allow remote debugging.